 When writing grant applications, applicants are advised to log into the database and enter the names and terms of equipment they wish to use or request, and the database will return records of the existing equipment.
 This enables applicants to identify who is managing that equipment and discuss using it or explore collaborative opportunities.
-This also helps applicants identify where there is a need for equipment the University doesn't currently possess or where existing equipment is at capacity.
+This also helps applicants identify where there is a need for equipment the University doesn't currently possess, or where current equipment is at capacity and a need for duplication exists.